as14df/CloudComputingProject/README.md

 ## Get startet manually:

+1. Install Virtualenv and initiate an environment on the compute engine, if you have not done this yet

+2. Start the environment by typing **source env/bin/activate** in terminal

-1. Install Virtualenv with Python3, pip3, Gcloud SDK, Google Translate API and Django
+3. Install **Python3, pip3, Gcloud SDK, Google Translate API** and **Django** in it

-2. Clone Project into Virtualenv
+4. Clone this Project into your environment

-3. Copy Gcloud Jason File to /CloudComputingProject/Translator/UserSpecific

-3. Go to Translator and type in Terminal : source env/bin/activate

-4. Export Gcloud Jason File by typing following commad : export GOOGLE_APPLICATION_CREDENTIALS=YOURFILEPATH/CloudComputingProject/Translator/'YOURFILENAME.json'
+5. Export the Gcloud Jason File by typing following commad :
+   **export GOOGLE_APPLICATION_CREDENTIALS=YOURFILEPATH/'YOURFILENAME.json'**

+6. Go to **~/CloudComputing/CloudComputingProject/Translator/translate** and type in terminal:
+* **python3 manage.py migrate** # migrate database
+* **python3 manage.py runserver 0.0.0.0:80** # start server

+7. Youre done, just open your browser and type in: **<IP_ADRESS>:80/speaker** # for example: http://35.184.11.167:80/speaker/

 // If translating does not work, check if Google translate API is installed and install if necessary: pip3 install --upgrade google-cloud-translate